senzing-garage/knowledge-base/presentations/community-practices/guiding-principles.md

 # Guiding principles

+What is the "North Star" for the Senzing Community?

 ## Goals

-1. Help Senzing customers deploy Senzing quicker
+1. Help Senzing customers evaluate and deploy Senzing quicker
 1. Create "helpers" that accelerate Senzing deployment
     1. Code examples
     1. Programs for helping with common tasks
     1. Reference architectures
+1. Have software community recognize Senzing as a company that "does it right".

 ## Approaches